segmentio/segment-docs/src/connections/destinations/catalog/recombee-ai/index.md

   - the portion (how much of the content was consumed by the user) is computed from the `position` and `total_length` properties (see [Content Event Object](https://segment.com/docs/connections/spec/video/#content-event-object)), or can be given as the `portion` property (a number between 0 and 1).

-#### API URI
+### API URI (Optional)

-Specify the URI of the Recombee API that should be used.
+Specify the URI of the Recombee API to use.
+Omit the protocol.
+For example, `rapi.recombee.com`.

-Example: `rapi.recombee.com`
-(note that protocol is omitted).

-This is needed if you are calling the Recombee cluster based in a specific region or you were assigned a custom URI by the Recombee Support team.
+Only use this setting if you call the Recombee cluster based in a specific region, or if you were assigned a custom URI by the Recombee Support team.
-Otherwise, keep this value unset.
+Otherwise, keep this setting blank.